 Another way to obtain funding for new technology is including the cost per client to purchase the new technology as part of your program grant.
 For example, if you serve 1,600 high school students per year, and your outcomes tracking software costs $16,000 per year, the annual cost per client is $10.
 You can create a much stronger argument for needing the technology grant if you can explain that it only costs $10 per client in order to ensure you have the resources you need to best serve each client.

 SureImpact provides the only solution specifically designed for the non-profit sector to capture invaluable insights that can be used to enhance your organization’s delivery of mission-critical services, engage your communities, attract new sources of funding, and increase trust among your constituents.
 We are passionate about helping social sector organizations and would be happy to meet with you to discuss your organization’s technology plan.
 Contact us today to learn more.
-Also, join us on September 30 for our upcoming webinar “Expand Your Impact – Turn Data Into Dollars.”
+Also, check out our on-demand webinar “Expand Your Impact – Turn Data Into Dollars.”